Ed Asner: Nonprofit organizations

 Asner was on the Entertainment Board of Directors for The Survivor Mitzvah Project, a nonprofit organization dedicated to providing direct emergency aid to elderly and impoverished Holocaust survivors in Eastern Europe.
 Asner was a member of the Comic Book Legal Defense Fund, a free speech organization that is dedicated to protecting comic book creators and retailers from prosecutions based on content.
 He served as an advisor to the Rosenberg Fund for Children, an organization founded by the children of Julius and Ethel Rosenberg, which provides benefits for the children of political activists, and was a board member for the wildlife conservation organization Defenders of Wildlife.
-Asner also sat on the advisory board for Exceptional Minds, a non-profit school and a computer animation studio for young adults on the autism spectrum.
+Asner also sat on the advisory board of Exceptional Minds, a nonprofit school and computer animation studio for young adults on the autism spectrum.

 Asner was a supporter of Humane Borders, an organization based in Tucson, Arizona, which maintains water stations in the Sonoran Desert for use by undocumented migrants, with the goal of preventing deaths by dehydration and exposure.
 He was the master of ceremonies at that organization's volunteer dinner in fall 2017.

-In November 2017, The Ed Asner Family Center was founded by Asner's son, Matt, and daughter-in-law, Navah Paskowitz.
-The Center provides arts and vocational enrichments, counseling services, and support groups and camps to special needs individuals and their families.
+In November 2017, the Ed Asner Family Center was founded by Asner's son, Matt, and daughter-in-law, Navah Paskowitz.
+The Center provides arts and vocational enrichment, counseling services, support groups, and camps for individuals with special needs and their families.

 SAG involvement

 Asner served two terms as president of the Screen Actors Guild, in which capacity during the 1980s he opposed United States policy in Central America, working closely with the Alliance for Survival.

 On March 30, 2012, the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA) completed a merger of equals, forming a new union SAG-AFTRA.
-Asner was adamantly opposed to such a merger, arguing that the planned merger would destroy the SAG's health plan and disempower actors.
+Asner was adamantly opposed to the merger, arguing that it would destroy the SAG's health plan and disempower actors.
 Asner and a group of fellow actors and voice-actors, such as Michael Bell, Clancy Brown, Wendy Schaal, her former stepmother Valerie Harper, Martin Sheen, Ed Harris, and Nancy Sinatra, filed and later dropped a lawsuit against SAG president Ken Howard and several SAG vice presidents, seeking to have the merger overturned and to have the two unions separated to their pre-merger organizations.